0xPolygon/polygon-docs/docs/tools/wallets/getting-started.md

 !!! warning "Third-party wallets"
       Do your own due diligence before using third party wallets.
 The official Polygon Support _cannot_ provide assistance for issues with these wallets or other non-native wallets.

-[Ethereum.org's Wallet documentation page](https://ethereum.org/en/wallets/) has a comprehensive page of different wallets you can select from.
+[Ethereum.org's wallet documentation page](https://ethereum.org/en/wallets/) has a comprehensive page of different wallets you can select from.
 There are many options to filter the list to find a wallet that is right for you including:

 - Device type: browser plugin, desktop, mobile, or hardware wallet
 - Security: open source, personal ownership/custody of your wallet